 Outside of the courtroom, Mr. Prysock speaks in classrooms to children about the dangers of smoking and the massive cover up by the tobacco companies.

-In 2006, the Florida Bar awarded Mr. Prysock the distinction of Board-Certified Civil Trial Attorney, an honor given to less than 2% of all attorneys practicing in the State of Florida.
-This certification is the highest level of recognition by the Florida Bar in the area of Civil Trial Litigation.
-For the past several years, Florida Trend Magazine has recognized Mr. Prysock as one of its statewide “Legal Elite Attorneys”, and Law & Politics Magazine selected him as one of its “Florida Super Lawyers” annually for the past decade.
+Since 2006, the Florida Bar has recognized Mr. Prysock as a Board-Certified Civil Trial Attorney, an honor given to less than 2% of all attorneys practicing in the State of Florida.
+This certification is the highest level of distinction by the Florida Bar in the area of Civil Trial Litigation.
+Florida Trend Magazine has recognized Mr. Prysock as one of its statewide “Legal Elite Attorneys”, and Law & Politics Magazine has selected him as one of its “Florida Super Lawyers” annually for the past decade.

 Mr. Prysock is rated AV-Preeminent by Martindale-Hubbell, the oldest attorney rating system in the United Stated.
 An AV-Preeminent designation is the highest available and is “a testament to the fact that a lawyer’s peers rank him or her at the highest level of professional excellence.”
 He was also recently selected by his peers to join the American Board of Trial Advocates (ABOTA), a national association of experienced trial lawyers and judges dedicated to the preservation and promotion of the civil jury trial and elevating the standards of integrity, honor, ethics, civility, and courtesy in the legal profession.

 Mr. Prysock serves on the Advisory Board for the Make-a-Wish Foundation of North Florida, providing wishes to children with life-threatening illnesses.
 He also is a Board of Director of Jacksonville Area Legal Aid, a nonprofit organization dedicated to providing legal assistance to low income and other special needs individuals.

 - Personal Injury

 - Tobacco Litigation